rickbijkerk/graphql-hive/.changeset/tall-islands-occur.md

 'hive': major
 ---

-Introduce new permission system for organization member roles.
+New permission system for organization member roles.

-The existing scopes assigned to organization member users are now replaced with permissions.
-Using the permissions allows more granular access control to features in Hive.
+The existing scopes assigned to organization members have been replaced with a permissions-based system, enabling more granular access control and role-based access control (RBAC) in Hive.

-This introduces the following breaking changes:
+**Breaking Changes**

-- Organization members with the default `Viewer` role, will experience downgraded permissions.
-They will no longer be able to create targets or projects.
+- **Viewer Role Adjustments** – Members with the default Viewer role can no longer create targets or projects.
-- Organization member roles permissions for inviting, removing or assigning roles have been revoked.
-A organization admin will have to re-apply the permissions to the desired member roles.
+- **Restricted Role Management** – Permissions for inviting, removing, and assigning roles have been revoked.
+An admin must manually reassign these permissions where needed.
-- Organization members with permissions for managing invites, removing members, assigning roles or modifying roles are no longer restrained in granting more rights to other users.
-Please be aware when granting these permissions to a user role.
-We recommend only assigning these to member roles that are considered "Admin" user roles.

-A future update will introduce resource based access control (based on project, target, service or app deployments) for organization members.
+- **Expanded Role Assignment** Capabilities – Members with permissions to manage invites, remove members, or modify roles can now grant additional permissions without restrictions.
+Caution is advised when assigning these rights, as they should be reserved for "Admin" roles.

+These changes enhance security and provide greater flexibility in managing user permissions across organizations.